stevenjlho/leetcode/solutions/383. Ransom Note/README.md

 ## Intuition

-We can check if a ransom note can be constructed from a magazine by using a map to track how often each letter appears in the magazine.
-By comparing these counts with the frequency of each letter in the ransom note, we can determine if the magazine contains all the necessary letters.
+Check if `magazine` contains enough instances of each character in `ransomNote`.

 ## Approach

-1. Initialize a map `chars` to store the frequency of each unique letter found in the magazine.
+1. Initialize a map `chars` to store the frequency of each character in `magazine`.
-2. Iterate through the magazine's letters, updating the frequency count in `chars` for each letter encountered.
+2. Loop through each character in `magazine`.
+   - Increment the frequency count for each character in `chars`.
+If a character is not already in the map, it is initialized to `1`; otherwise, the existing count is incremented.
-3. Iterate through the letters of the ransom note to check if each letter can be matched in the `chars` hashmap.
+3. Loop through each character in `ransomNote` to check if the ransom note can be constructed using the chars map.
-4. When a letter from the ransom note is found in `chars`, decrement its frequency by 1 to simulate using that letter.
-5. If at any point a required letter is not found or is equal to `0`, return `false`, as the ransom note cannot be constructed.
+   - If it is not in `chars` or its count in `chars` is `0`, return `false`.
+This condition implies that `magazine` does not have enough instances of the character to construct `ransomNote`.
+   - Otherwise, decrement the count of the character in `chars`.
+This reflects using one instance of the character from `magazine`.
-6. If the entire ransom note is processed without issues, return `true`.
+4. If the entire ransom note is processed without issues, return `true`.

 ## Complexity